salabim/peek/readme.md

 * from a frozen application (e.g. packaged with PyInstaller)
 * when the underlying source code has changed during execution

-# Implementation details

-Although not important for using the package, here are some implementation details:
-* peek.py contains the complete source of the asttokens, executing, tomli and six packages, in order to support the required imports, without any dependencies
-* in order to support using peek() as a decorator and a context manager, peek caches the complete source of any source file that uses peek()

 # Changelog

 The changelog can be found here: